I'm Emily Reynolds.

 it's poignant and touching.
 And just a feel-good tale about growing up, persevering, and surprisingly good things coming out of overcoming opposition.
 Check it out.
 You and your little people are going to love it!

-Yeah, I'll be doing my darnedest to teach my 2nd and 4th grader with everything Rightstart Math, Memoria Press, and Noeo Science, can instill!
+So, I'll be doing my best to teach my 2nd and 4th grader with everything Rightstart Math, Memoria Press, and Noeo Science, can instill!
 I'm actually VERY excited to spend the school year learning, experimenting, equating, cooking, reading, and playing with my two little brownies.
+We'll be learning Latin together.
+How exciting is that?!
+Excitando temporibus!

 And now, since I won't be scrambling to write a book review monthly, perhaps I'll get around to using my early morning writing time to actually write the second draft of my novel manuscript this fall.

 If any of you are interested, I'll be posting a chance to sign up for an e-mail list in the next few months.
-I'm looking for beta readers willing to go over my manuscript and give me their red pen scribbles and crossing-outs!
-Reader friends, I would love your input!
+I'm looking for beta readers willing to go over my manuscript and give me their red pen scribbles come winter!
+My bookworm friends, I would love your input!

-So, I may post something fun now and again about books, nature, motherhood, or art, but for now, I'm changing gears.
+So, I may post something fun now and again about books, nature, motherhood, or art, but for now, I'm changing gears, and will just jump on here as time occasionally permits every few months.

 So, wish us luck as we try to keep the peace on the remote learning days for the oldest four.
-Hopefully the youngest contingent will outgrow their knack for mortifying their middle school/high school sibling counterparts on the days when they don't go to school in person.
-(Actually, sometimes it's wrestling matches and all squawks from the youngest four while the oldest two are feigning composure during Zoom meetings with classmates.
-Why, oh, why must the fights and door slams always start just after someone has just joined a video call?!
+Hopefully the youngest contingent will outgrow their knack for mortifying their middle school/high school sibling counterparts.
+(Sometimes it's a wrestling match from the youngest four while the oldest two are feigning composure during Zoom meetings with classmates.
+Why, oh, why must all the squawks and door slams always start just after someone has just joined a video call?!

 Oh, well.
 Wishing you the best for education this year yourself, as we are all going to need it!
 Right?

-Happy learning on your path to education, my book worm buddies--wishing you joy and meaning in your own quests to seek out of the best books and live creative lives!
+Happy learning on your path to joy and meaning in your own quests to seek out of the best books and live creative lives!
 It's been a fun journey together this year!
 Wish me luck in homeschooling.
+And I'll wish you the best in your own creative endeavors.

 So, motherhood.
 A touchy, but deeply vital subject.
 A topic I assigned for myself to cover this month almost a year ago.
 Little did my old self back in 2019 know then, that when I would open up my monthly schedule to see what books I’d be reviewing in August of 2020, I'd find that the discussion of mothering would already be foremost on my mind--a whole year later.